ThomasKranitsas/tc-locale/README.md

-# tc-locale
+# TopCoder Locale
-Google chrome extension for the TopCoder platform.
+This is a Google Chrome extension that allows you to see currencies, challenge deadlines, and the time of any forum post in your local format.